 Summing it up: these sedatives can provide such benefits as relaxing the patient, raising the pain threshold, ease of an operation and increased cooperation from the patient.
 Patients also remember little to none of the treatment and can require fewer appointments, saving time and money.
-The different conditions sedation is used for determine what level of sedation is necessary.
+The different conditions sedation is used to determine what level of sedation is necessary.

 During deep sedation a patient is placed at the brink of consciousness, but able to be quickly woken.
 Sometimes sedation dentistry is called sleep dentistry.
 This is sedation dentistry at its highest level.
 By using a general anesthesia that renders the patient unconscious, large amounts of work can be accomplished without a patient suffering through it.
 Most sedation dentistry requires a level of consciousness for safety and cooperation.
-The better the control the dentist has over sedation, the easier the procedure is.
+The better the control the dentist has oversedation, the easier the procedure is.